Reesverleur/Reesverleur.github.io/_posts/2023-06-14-Hungry-Hippotronics.md

 To allow for the easy polling of sensor data and control of peripherals, I wrote several C++ classes for sensor and motor control.

 The first of these was a class to allow for the use of a Pixy2 camera.
 This camera performs on-board image processing and can detect objects based on their color.
 I wrote a simple class that sends the correct request data over a Serial Peripheral Interface (SPI) connection, and listens for a response.
 When a response is captured the data can be checked using a checksum to be sure of fidelity, and then the data is processed and can be stored in public variables to be accessed by the main program loop at a later time.
 I gave this code to several of my classmates since others also used a Pixy2 camera.
+This class can be seen in action in the video below.

+![Pixy2 Camera Demonstration][pixy2 video]

 I also wrote a driver for an I2C based color sensor.
 This was presented a challenge because the I2C protocol appeared to be incorrectly implemented on the device I was using.
 This deviation from the standard was not noted in the documentation and was extremely difficult to find/correct for.
 Eventually I was able to get the sensor to return color data which seemed to correlate correctly with the color placed in front of the sensor.